-University of Missouri - Columbia is among your top options if you want to study General Agriculture.
-The location in a major city is wonderful for scholars looking for considerable opportunities for networking, adventure, and discovery.
+Lincoln University Missouri is among your top options if you're planning on studying General Agriculture.
+The setting in a big city is wonderful for scholars trying to find adequate chances for social networking, experience, and discovery.

 Due to the diverse student body at Lincoln University Missouri, you should have lots of chances to learn from individuals from many backgrounds.
 About 67.4% of the teachers at Lincoln University Missouri are full-time and get normal office hours, so they tend to be more accessible to help.
 Ever wish schools were graded with a report card?
 Now they are.
 Take a look at Lincoln University Missouri's scorecard.

 Fort Hays State University is one of the best schools in the United States for General Agriculture.
 This is an exceptional opportunity for students who favor the charms of a compact college town.